wagerfield/onno/docs/api.md

 The `compose` function takes an array of `render` functions and returns a _composed_ `render` function.

-When the _composed_ `render` function is called with some `props` it will iterate over the array of `render` functions and call them with the provided `props`.
+When the _composed_ `render` function is called with some `props` it will iterate over the array of `render` functions and call them each in turn with the provided `props`.

-The arrays of style objects returned from each `render` function are merged and returned from the _composed_ `render` function.
+The arrays of style objects returned from each `render` function are merged and returned.

 This interface allows you to compose multiple `render` functions into a single one for greater portability.